-It’s up to you whether you agree to have the treatment.
-Many of our patients take their report back to their NHS GP to continue their treatment within the NHS.
+It’s up to you whether you agree to have any treatment that is recommended.
+Many of our clients take their report back to their NHS GP to continue their treatment within the NHS.

 If you are thinking about seeing a private psychiatrist then you can call our team to discuss what you need.

 - any risks of the treatment